napari/napari/docs/source/explanations/rendering.md

 object is a [Dask](https://dask.org/) array.
 Rendering any array-like data is flexible and powerful, but it means that simple array accesses can result in the execution of arbitrary code.
-For example, an array access might result in disk or network IO, or even a complex computation.
+For example, an array access might result in disk or network IO, or even a complex machine learning computation.
 This means array accesses can take an arbitrary long time to complete.

 ## Asynchronous Rendering